Town-of-Impostors/TownOfImpostors/README.md

 # Town Of Impostors
 Town Of Impostors Mod is an Among Us modification for **PC/Windows**.
 This mod aims to add new roles, abilities & options to enhance the gameplay.
+It also aims to add a lot of customisation options for you to customise and play games your way.
 It can also **be used in public servers**.

 More roles and abilities will be added in future versions.
+Customise and play games your way.

 <img src="Pics/TownOfImpostorsPreview.png" width="600"></img>